-Programs are currently on hold due to COVID-19 and schools being closed.
+Programs are currently on hold due to COVID-19 with schools being closed since March.

 August 22nd, 2019: It is with heavy hearts that we share the sad news that Yusuf Masereka, our KWCAO Program Manager, has passed.
 Yusuf started with KWCAO 10 years ago as a Field Coordinator.
 He soon worked his way to the Program Manager position, leading all of the...